microsoft/BuildTourHack/stories/2/223_AppServices.md

 #### Add the App Service to the Package.appxmanifest ####

-* Open the Package.appxmanifest file in the Microsoft.Knowzy.UWP project by right-clicking on the file and selecteding **View Code**.
+* Open the Package.appxmanifest file in the Microsoft.Knowzy.UWP project by right-clicking on the file and select **View Code**.

 * Add the following xml to the Extensions section.